rkmtlab/multi-ems/README.md

 ## Future Work and Areas of Improvement

-- The board can be upgraded and become much smaller by surface mounting.
 - The components are not limited to the things indicated in the partslist.txt.
 The board can modified to be much more cheaper/smaller.
 - The voltage changes exponentially.
-- The name of the board/repository is temporal.
-- My original purpose of the board was to apply EMS to the face.
-This is why some of the file names are names something including the term ``face.''
-These are to be renamed in future updates.

 ## Authors